gabgabgab21/05-FPS-Maze/README.md

 At least one object to pick up or interact with

-At least one enemy to impede your progress
+At least one enemy to impede progress

 A main menu, an in-game menu, and an end-game screen